Vietnam.vn - Nền tảng quảng bá Việt Nam

 Samsung Electronics Chairman Lee Jae-yong (left) and Hyundai Motor Chairman Chung Eui-sun (right) attend the Korea-Vietnam Business Forum on June 23.
 Photo: Yonhap

-111 memorandums of understanding (MOUs) were also signed between businesses of the two countries during President Yoon’s visit.
-Of these, 54 were in the fields of defense, consumer goods, healthcare, and food; 28 were on establishing supply chains and future cooperation; and the rest were related to the technology sector.
+111 memorandums of understanding (MOUs) were also signed during President Yoon’s visit.
+Of these, 54 were in the fields of defense, consumer goods, health care, and food; 28 were on establishing supply chains and future cooperation; and the rest were related to the technology sector.

 The agreed fields are also among the investment groups that Vietnam is interested in, such as innovation, digital transformation, and high technology.
 Prime Minister Pham Minh Chinh, in a meeting with businesses, also made clear his request for Korean businesses to continue increasing their investment in these areas.
-"I hope Korean businesses will continue to make breakthroughs to achieve results 3-4 times higher in the coming years," he said.
+"I hope Korean businesses will continue to make breakthroughs to achieve 3-4 times more results together in the coming years," he said.

 Attending the business meetings between the two countries this time, Mr. Nguyen Anh Duc, General Director of Saigon Co.op, Chairman of the Vietnam Retailers Association, said that this is a golden opportunity for cooperation, standing on the shoulders of giants.
 In particular, he noted the need to take advantage of Korea's advanced technology as well as bring goods to the world.
 However, he also recognized that opportunities will always come with challenges, requiring domestic businesses to be well prepared or they will lose their autonomy at home.

-Besides the business competition between the two countries, at the macro level, the ministries and sectors of Vietnam and Korea also have some notable agreements, creating the premise for long-term cooperation.
+Besides the business competition between the two countries, at the macro level, the ministries and branches of Vietnam and Korea also have some notable agreements, creating the premise for long-term cooperation.

-The Vietnamese Ministry of Industry and Trade and the Korean Ministry of Trade, Industry and Energy have signed a Memorandum of Understanding (MOU) to establish Korea Plus in Vietnam and Vietnam Plus in Korea.
-The units are aimed at monitoring and promoting the goal of expanding bilateral trade to US$150 billion by 2030.
+The Vietnamese Ministry of Industry and Trade and the Korean Ministry of Trade, Industry and Energy have signed a Memorandum of Understanding (MoU) to establish Korea Plus in Vietnam and Vietnam Plus in Korea.
+This unit aims to monitor and promote the goal of expanding bilateral trade to 150 billion USD by 2030.

-"The two countries agreed to strengthen public-private consultation channels to resolve difficulties in import and export and the operations of Korean companies in Vietnam," Korea Times quoted the country's foreign trade agency as saying.
+"The two countries agreed to strengthen public-private consultation channels to resolve difficulties in import-export and operations of Korean companies in Vietnam," Korea Times quoted the country's foreign trade agency as saying.

 Regarding supply chain cooperation, to take advantage of Vietnam’s abundant resources and high value-added technologies from Korea, the two sides will establish the Vietnam-Korea Critical Mineral Supply Chain Center.
 Cooperation in exploration, research and training between the two sides will help process Vietnam’s key minerals into high value-added products.
 In return, Korea will be guaranteed a stable and long-term supply chain.

-In addition, the establishment of joint ventures between companies of the two countries will also be supported to build a stable and diverse supply chain.
+In addition, the establishment of joint ventures between companies of the two countries will also be supported to build a stable and diversified supply chain.

 Since the establishment of diplomatic relations in 1992, Vietnam-Korea economic relations have developed rapidly.
 The economic relationship between the two countries is also assessed to go beyond cooperation and trade agreements.